Will-McBurney/uva-cs3140-fa23.github.io/syllabus.md

 Assignment purpose:
 * HW1 - Thinking about design and responding to change
   * Note that this assignment will have 2 distinct parts
-* HW2 - Testing and clean code
+* HW2 - Unit testing with JUnit, Test Driven Development.
-* HW3 - Refactoring and Java Streams
+* HW3 - Design, Refactoring, Java Streams, and Polymorphism
-* HW4 - UML Class Diagrams, Three Tier Architecture, Testing with Mockit
+* HW4 - UML Class Diagrams, Three Tier Architecture, Testing with Mockito, Design patterns
-* HW5 - JavaFX GUI
+* HW5 - Data persistence, JSON, SQLite Databases, JDBC
-* HW6 - JSON Parsing and SQL with SQLite
+* HW6 - Final assignment, JavaFX GUI, Hibernate ORM, Design Patterns
   * Note that this assignment will have 2 distinct parts

+All assignments are required, and no homework assignments will be dropped.

 On HW2 through HW5, you will be given starter code to work with.
 This starter code will be automatically added to your teams GitHub Repository when you begin the assignment.
 HW1 and HW6 will have no starter code.